Elevation: 9,137 ft

 East Face/East Ridge, Class 2

-From the marshy meadow at the head of Moonshine Creek (8,820 feet), cross the watery marsh to its NW side.
-Bash your way up through very thick pines and blowdown on a NW line to reach drier, easier terrain.
-Angle L/W as you near the ill-defined, but flat, crest of the East Ridge of Peak 9137.
-Bushwhack up the dense trees and blowdown of the East Ridge to reach the open terrain of the summit area.
-Scramble W up a short section of boulders/talus (with blowdown mixed in) to reach the flat, rocky summit high point.
+From the marshy meadow at the head of Moonshine Creek (8,820 feet), cross the watery marsh to its northwest side.
+Bash your way up through very thick pines and blowdown on a northwest line to reach drier, easier terrain.
+Angle left/west as you near the ill-defined, but flat, crest of the east ridge of Peak 9137.
+Bushwhack up the dense trees and blowdown of the east ridge to reach the open terrain of the summit area.
+Scramble west up a short section of boulders/talus (with blowdown mixed in) to reach the flat, rocky summit high point.
 There is a 6-foot tall cairn here.

-Same as for the East Face/East Ridge Route.
+Same as for the east face/east ridge.
 This is the first leg of a ridge traverse from Peak 9137 to Peak 9660.

-From the summit, descend E back to the wide, flat, forested saddle.
-Look for a prominent gully that heads NW from here.
-Bushwhack NE toward Point 8971 and then do a diagonal descent N to reach a prominent shoulder on the R/E side of the aforementioned gully.
-This shoulder is the North Spur.
-Follow this semi-open ridge/spur northward through plenty of pines and blowdown to reach 8,600 feet.
-At this point, the North Spur bends L (NW then W) to descend to the valley floor.
+From the summit, descend east back to the wide, flat, forested saddle.
+Look for a prominent gully that heads northwest from here.
+Bushwhack northeast toward Point 8971 and then do a diagonal descent north to reach a prominent shoulder on the right/east side of the aforementioned gully.
+This shoulder is the north spur.
+Follow this semi-open spur northward through plenty of pines and blowdown to reach 8,600 feet.
+At this point, the north spur bends left (northwest then west) to descend to the valley floor.
 Leave the spur to descend directly down to Firebox Creek.
 Your goal is to reach the Firebox Creek drainage just above a fork in the drainage.
 You can see this valley fork through the pine trees.

 The face descent down to the creek drainage is wicked.
 Bushwhack downhill through blowdown, dense trees, and young pines to reach Firebox Creek.
 Before you reach the creek, find the Firebox Creek Trail.
-Cruise W down the trail to reach the critical junction between Firebox Creek and Sawmill Creek.
+Cruise west down the trail to reach the critical junction between Firebox Creek and Sawmill Creek.
 Find a fallen tree to cross Firebox Creek and then cross the rather small, braided stream that is Sawmill Creek.
 These creek crossings are at about 7,950 feet.
-This is the conclusion of the descent of the East Ridge/North Spur of Peak 9137.
+This concludes the descent of the east ridge/north spur.